-The reports were provided to the eligible Judge and Attorney General within the time specified in the warrants and the reports contained all the required information.
+One (1) report was provided to the eligible Judge and Attorney General within the time specified in the warrants and the report contained all the required information.

 The Act requires the chief officer of the law enforcement agency to keep a register of warrants and emergency authorisations.
 The register is required to specify certain particulars.